 One of the best ways to design your user onboarding flow is to look at what successful companies are doing.
 The problem with this strategy is that while it’s easy to see what they’ve done, it’s much more difficult to put a finger on how they got there.

-To get a behind-the-scenes look at how some of the best user onboarding experiences actually came into being, we reached out directly to the people responsible for them.
+To get a behind-the-scenes look at how some of the user onboarding best practices actually came into being, we reached out directly to the people responsible for them.
 We asked them a simple question: “What’s the one single most important change you’ve made to user onboarding?”

 Here’s what they said.